EpochBoy/VirtualWhiteBoard/README.md

 PS:

 I tried to deploy the API to my own server.
-Argus tunnel wasn't playing nice with nginx, so I to put that on hold and focus on getting things done.
+Argus tunnel wasn't playing nice with nginx, so I had to put that on hold and focus on getting things done.

 Brgds
 Fredrik